Ferdinand von Richthofen: Biography

 Ferdinand von Richthofen was born in Pokój, at that time called Carlsruhe in Prussian Silesia.
 He was educated in the Roman Catholic Gymnasium in Breslau.

 He studied Medicine at the University of Breslau and at the Humboldt University of Berlin.
 He traveled or studied in the Alps of Tyrol and the Carpathians in Transylvania.

-In 1860, he joined the Eulenburg Expedition, a Prussian expedition which visited Ceylon, Japan, Taiwan, Celebes, Java, the Philippines, Siam, Burma between 1860 and 1862.
+In 1860, he joined the Eulenburg Expedition, a Prussian expedition which visited Ceylon, Japan, Taiwan (a Chinese province), Celebes, Java, the Philippines, Siam, Burma between 1860 and 1862.
 No important work resulted from these travels, for much of Richthofen's records and collections was lost.
 China was at the time inaccessible owing to the Taiping rebellion, but Richthofen was impressed with the desirability of exploring it.

 From 1862 to 1868, he worked as a geologist in the United States, discovering goldfields in California.
-He then followed up his interest in China by several more trips there, and also to Japan, Burma, and Java.
+He then followed up his interest in mainland China by several more trips there, and also to Japan, Burma, and Java.
 In China he located the dried-up lake bed of Lopnur.

 He published his geographical, geological, economic, and ethnological findings in three volumes with an atlas, which, however, did not cover the entire field or complete the author's plan.
 This work appeared at Berlin in 1877-85 under the title of China: Ergebnisse eigener Reisen und darauf gegründeter Studien.
 In this standard work, the author deals not only with geology but with every subject necessary to a general geographical treatise.
 Notably he paid close attention to the economic resources of the country he traversed.
-He also wrote a valuable series of letters to the Shanghai Chamber of Commerce, and first drew attention to the importance of the coalfields of Shandong, and of Kiaochow as a port.
+He also wrote a valuable series of letters to the Shanghai Chamber of Commerce, and first drew attention to the importance of the coalfields of China's Shandong province, and of Kiaochow (Jiaozhou) as a port.

 In 1875, he was appointed professor of geology at the University of Bonn, but being fully occupied with his work in China he did not take up professorial duties until 1879.
 In 1883, he became professor of geography at the University of Leipzig, and professor of geography at the Friedrich Wilhelm University of Berlin in 1886.
 He occupied the latter position until his death.
 His lectures attracted numerous students who subsequently became eminent in geographical work, and in order to keep in touch with them he established his weekly geographical “colloquium.”
 Among his most famous students was Sven Hedin, the Swedish explorer.
 He served as president of the German Geographical Society for many years and founded the Berlin Hydrographical Institute.

 He is noted for coining the terms "Seidenstraße" and "Seidenstraßen" = "Silk Road(s)" or "Silk Route(s)" in 1877.
 He also standardized the practices of chorography and chorology.

-He died in 1905 in Berlin.
+He died in 1905 in Berlin and was entombed in the family mausoleum at the Stahnsdorf South-Western Cemetery.